 - Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
-They are also taught to read and spell 'tricky words', which are words with spellings that are unusual. - In the EYFS children are expected to reach the end of Phase 4 at the end of the year. - Today we will show you activities and expectations of Phase 1-4 and how you can support your child at home. - We will also show you how Phonics link to your child's reading and writing.
+They are also taught to read and spell 'tricky words', which are words with spellings that are unusual. - In the EYFS children are expected to reach the end of Phase 4 at the end of the year. - Today I will show you activities and expectations of Phase 1-4 and how you can support your child at home. - I will also show you how Phonics link to your child's reading, writing and handwriting.

-In EYFS we have already assessed your child in Phonics.
+In EYFS your child has already been assessed for Phonics.